csatuic/cs361-website/docs/labs/lab12.md

 ![TCP 3 Way Handshake Capture](../../static/img/Wireshark_Layout.png)

-Here both server as well as client are running on localhost i.e. 127.0.0.1.
-Server is using port 6000 and Client is using port 54478.
+Here both server as well as client are running on localhost (i.e., `127.0.0.1`).
+Server is using port `6000` and Client is using port 54478.
 After three way handshake, Client sends data to Server(Packet no. 4).
 Server acknowledges and then replies back to the Client with some data(Packet no. 6).
 The Client acknowledges this packet.
 Finally socket is closed from both sides.

 ## Capture the Live Traffic

-1. Use the following python scripts for generating network traffic.
+1. Python is pre-installed on most Linux distributions and MacOS.
+However, if Python is not installed, you can download and install it from [here](https://www.python.org/downloads/).
+Use the following python scripts for generating network traffic.

 ```python
 #TCPServer.py